ivin-titus/bing-autosearch/README.md

 * It will do 34 PC searches + 24 Mobile Searches , not other tasks for bing rewards .
 * I'm using pyautogui , so it have less suspension chances than search bots which uses selenium .
 This Script interacts through serach bar of the browser , So Script cannot be found using web scripting .
 But Chances are not zero .
+* if New releases have any issues , try older ones & notify me on instagram
 * if it works without issues , don't forget to star this repo , also subscribe to my youtube channel - Ivin Techz & follow me on social media . i'll update the code and add more functionalities when i'm free .